madpsy/xpa125b_controller/README.md

 + /setrigctlfreq freq=[frequency in Hz] (rigctl only)
 + /setrigctlmode mode=[mode] ('mode' depends on radio - rigctl only)
 + /setrigctlptt ptt=[0|1] (rigctl only)

+Note: When you use `setfreq` the system will translate this into a band automatically.
+The idea is it makes it a lot easier than having to do the translation yourself.

 # Valid HTTP GET paths: